asllop/RunPack/TUTORIAL.md

 pack.dictionary.data("my_num", Cell::Integer(101));
 ```

-Defined words require a little bit more explanation, first we need to understand the `BlockRef` struct.
+Defined words require a longer explanation, first we need to understand the `BlockRef` struct.

 When we write a block in RunPack, like this: